 The Lorking surname is derived from a diminutive of the medieval given name Lawrence with the suffix "-kin."

 Early Origins of the Lorking family

-Sussex where one of the first records of the name was Adam Lartkyn who was listed in the Subsidy Rolls there in 1296.
+The surname Lorking was first found in Sussex where one of the first records of the name was Adam Lartkyn who was listed in the Subsidy Rolls there in 1296.
 The same rolls also lists Thomas Lorekyn at about the same time.
-CITATION[CLOSE]

 Early History of the Lorking family